-Journalists, communicators, and the American elite would travel to Paris seeking the newest and most extraordinary designs from couturiers to bring them back to the United States.
-The American elite would purchase directly from Parisian couturiers.
-Still, many journalists, communicators, and American businesspeople brought back from Paris the ideas, silhouettes, and designs from the French to replicate, reinterpret, and mass-produce their version of what they saw in these designs.
+For generations, Journalists, communicators and the American elite alike would travel to Paris seeking the newest, and most extraordinary designs from couturiers, and bring them back to the United States.
+These designs would go on to represent more than simple fashion trends; they would go on to represent a cultural exchange that defined the fashion and culture of the time.
+Inspired by the French, these journalists, communicators, and elite would go on to replicate, reinterpret, and mass-produce their version of what they saw in the original French designs.

 Empresses of Seventh Avenue by Nancy MacDonell.